matteeyah/respondo/docs/tickets.md

 ### Internal Notes

-You can leave internal notes, visible only to other brand members.
+You can leave internal notes, visible only to other organization members.
 To open the internal notes, click the note (<i class="bi bi-sticky"></i>) button below the ticket you want to respond to.

 ### Solving / Re-Opening